 Coaches may communicate to the Admissions Office their support for athletic recruits.
 You are encouraged to ask coaches directly about their level of interest in you as a potential athletic recruit.
 A coach may take into account your level of interest when they’re deciding how to support your application, so be prepared for coaches to inquire about your level of interest, too.

-While a coach may ask whether or not his or her school is your top choice, a coach may not require a you to refrain from visiting or applying to other schools, or to withdraw applications to other schools, as a condition for support during the admissions process.
+While a coach may ask whether or not his or her school is your top choice, a coach may not require you to refrain from visiting or applying to other schools, or to withdraw applications to other schools, as a condition for support during the admissions process.

 Only the Admissions Office has the authority to make or communicate an admissions decision.
 Communications regarding admissions status provided by coaches, whether verbally or in writing, don’t constitute binding institutional commitments.